Washington DC Sex Crime Criminal Defense Attorney

 The wrongfully accused defendant needs aggressive defense counsel who understands both the investigation and defense of sex crimes at court.
 Although we are sometimes successful in having charges dismissed, the defendant needs to be prepared emotionally and financially for the trial.

 Every case is different with different facts and evidence; however, the first thing the innocent suspect should do is retain experienced counsel.
 He should not talk to police, prosecutors or any other government officials.
 He should not contact the alleged victim or any of his or her friends.
-He should not consult the internet, friends or family members.
+He should not consult the internet, friends, or family members.
 Only an experienced defense counsel can provide correct advice as to how best to proceed.

 Different types of sex crimes have different defenses.
 No two cases are the same.
 One common factor in all cases, however, is the need for an early, comprehensive investigation to determine the facts and find evidence.

-Most sex crimes involve a single victim, and a single incident.
+Most sex crimes involve a single victim and a single incident.
 Consent is the most common defense, and it is usually up to a jury to determine whether the state or government has proven its case beyond a reasonable doubt.
-In the hours, days and weeks after the incident, the accuser may have talked about the incident with friends or acquaintances, and, frequently, what he or she says just after the investigation may differ substantially from what the accuser says at trial.
+In the hours, days, and weeks after the incident, the accuser may have talked about the incident with friends or acquaintances, and, frequently, what he or she says just after the investigation may differ substantially from what the accuser says at trial.
 Alcohol or drugs may interfere with an accuser’s memory.
-Sometimes, counsellors or other “support” personnel will convince an accuser that an encounter was a rape or assault when the accuser was not certain about whether consent was given.
+Sometimes, counselors or other “support” personnel will convince an accuser that an encounter was a rape or assault when the accuser was not certain about whether consent was given.

 When an assault occurs with a co-worker, there are additional risks that the wrongfully accused person should take.
 See “Responding to False Allegations of Sexual Assault or Harassment at Work or in the Office”.
 The college environment, with its Title IX implications, presents other challenges.
 Accusations that arise in the military have other concerns.
 The most important thing the wrongfully accused can do is retain experienced and qualified defense counsel.